Elvira14/Memory-Game-Udacity/README.md

 * If the cards match, both cards stay flipped over.
 * If the cards do not match, both cards are flipped face down.
 * The game ends once all cards have been correctly matched.

+### Game dependencies
+* HTML5
+* CSS3

+This Game focused on DOM Manipulation and object-oriented programming.